Photo Credit: Antonia Small

 I was raised as an Episcopalian, though it wasn't until my late 30's that the church came to resonate with me.
 When I was 12, I had my first spiritual awakening, a moment's grace that gave me an all-too fleeting look at the meaning and nature of existence.
 This set me on a lifetime search for inner awakening.

 During high school and college, my love of sailing and yacht racing was more significant to me than church.
-At college, I majored in existential philosophy.
+At college, I majored in philosophy, though in the end I found it did not answer my most important questions.
 From there I went to law school where I got caught up in the world of the late1960's - psychedelics and organizing marches against the Vietnam War.
-I also helped manage the national "Clean for Gene" anti-war student movement, campaigning for Eugene McCarthy for president
+I also helped manage the national "Clean for Gene" anti-war student movement, campaigning for Eugene McCarthy for president throughout 1968.

 After graduating law school, I had a powerful LSD trip that altered the direction of my life.
-It led me to move into a 1960's counter-culture community, where I lived for three years.
-While there I lived in two worlds, as my day job was an associate in a large, conservative, "White Shoe" Wall Street law firm.
+It led me to move into a 1960's counter-culture community where I lived for three years.
+While there, I moved between two worlds, by day as an associate in a large, conservative, "White Shoe" Wall Street law firm, and then as a member of the "community."

 My next Buddhist teacher was Rudy Bauer, co-founder of the Washington Center for Consciousness Studies.
 I successfully completed the Center's Advanced Course in Meditation and Awareness Practice.
-This was an intense immersion into the Tibetan Buddhist Dzogchen teachings and practices, and I had the special opportunity to participate in several deep and rare teachings with Tibetan Rinpoches of the old school.
-I have also studied with a number of other Buddhist teachers including Rigdzin Dorje Rinpoche, Lama Wangdor, Lama Lena, Tsoknyi Rinpoche, Mingyur Rinpoche, Sogyal Rinpoche, Sharon Salzberg, and Larry Rosenberg, among others.
+This was an intense immersion into the Tibetan Buddhist Dzogchen teachings and practices, and I had the special opportunity to participate in several deep and rare teachings with Tibetan Rinpoches of the old school, including Rigdzin Dorje Rinpoche, Lama Wangdor, and Lama Lena.
+I also studied with other Buddhist teachers, including Tsoknyi Rinpoche, Mingyur Rinpoche, Sogyal Rinpoche, Sharon Salzberg, and Larry Rosenberg, among others.

-In the past few years I have explored the powerful teachings of various sacred plants, which has led me to explore the practices and wisdom of indigenous and Core or Western shamanism.
+Beginning in 2013 I began exploring the powerful teachings of various sacred plants, which has led me to study and the teachings and shamanic practices of various indigenous communities around the world.

-My wife and I moved to New York in 2010, and in 2017 we moved to Port Clyde, Maine, the town in which we have summered for 25 years.
-I continue to explore Buddhist and other paths of awakening with others, as we each walk our individual paths on our way home.
+In 2017, my wife and I moved from New York to Mid-Coast Maine, an area where we have summered, on and off, for 45 years.
+Today, I continue to explore Buddhist and other paths of awakening, as we each walk our individual paths on our way home.